GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 <sec:ssl:multi_source:method:dataset>

 The dataset generation process remains essentially identical to that presented in @sec:ssl:single_source:method:dataset.
-All samples remain fully independent.
+All samples are independent and identically distributed.
 The positions of both the microphone array and the sources are randomly sampled.
 This section will focus on the necessary additions to support the multi-source setting.
 Also, most choices have been made to follow the methodology from He et al. @he_neural_2021.